-This summer, the signature red strands of the disease are showing up in lawns across the Midwest and East U.S. this year.
+The signature red strands of the disease are showing up in lawns across the Midwest and East U.S. this year.
 The fungus, which appears as thin, red or pink-colored threads that emerge from individual grass blades, is visible to the naked eye when active.

 Although red thread can kill grass blades and cause them to turn brown, the fungus does not necessarily kill plants completely.
 "It's a common disease," says Richard Rathjens, technical advisor for the Davey Institute.
 "It's very noticeable-you can even see it from the road if you casually drive by."

 The red thread fungus is an example of a parasite, which must rely on other living or dead matter for food because it cannot manufacture its own.
 In the case of red thread, the fungus attacks and feeds off of grass blades.

 |Red thread damage appears as 2-inch diameter brown spots in lawns.
 Cool-season grasses are most susceptible to red thread damage.|

 Typically active in the spring and early fall, red thread ultimately defaces lawns by scarring them with 2-inch diameter brown spots and small brown patches.
 This year, however, was unusual because cooler weather crept into the early summer season, which in turn prolonged red thread activity.
 "Red thread thrives in cooler weather, when there is a lot of moisture beneath the turf," Rathjens says.